pypa/cibuildwheel/docs/options.md

     skip = "pp*"
     ```

-    It is generally recommened to set `CIBW_BUILD` as an environment variable, though `skip`
+    It is generally recommended to set `CIBW_BUILD` as an environment variable, though `skip`
     tends to be useful in a config file; you can statically declare that you don't
     support pypy, for example.